INM-6/elephant-lab/README.md

 Development install, assuming a fresh conda environment:

+For convenience, env.yml contains a conda environment pre-constructed as described below.
+All other installs (pip, jupyter labextension) need to be done manually.

 Required: npm, jupyter-lab (<2.0.0 currently, tested on 1.0.2), ipython, neo, viziphant, seaborn Install compatible version of Jupyter Lab using:
 ```conda install -c conda-forge nodejs jupyterlab=1.0.2 jupyterlab_server=1.0.0```